Gun Control Regulations are as American as Apple Pie

 The Court found that cities like Washington, DC could not entirely ban handguns but suggested that many gun regulations would be constitutionally permissible.
 For example, Scalia wrote, "although we do not undertake an exhaustive historical analysis today of the full scope of the Second Amendment, nothing in our opinion should be taken to cast doubt on longstanding prohibitions on the possession of firearms by felons and the mentally ill, or laws forbidding the carrying of firearms in sensitive places such as schools and government buildings, or laws imposing conditions and qualifications on the commercial sale of arms."
 Scalia acknowledged that the nation's founders had created a myriad of gun control regulations based on public safety concerns.

-So, DC v Heller stands for the principal that the government can't ban some types of guns entirely, but that sensible restrictions are permissible.
+So, DC v Heller stands for the principal that while the government can't ban handguns entirely, sensible restrictions are permissible.
 What gun regulations will pass constitutional muster will rest on the future make-up of the Supreme Court and whether the justices will acknowledge America's long tradition of creating gun laws to protect public safety, many of which were more intrusive and restrictive than anything proposed today.

 Professor Adam Winkler, author of "Gun Fight: The Battle Over the Right to Bear Arms in America": "The founding fathers who wrote the Second Amendment didn't believe the right to keep and bear arms was a libertarian license for anyone to have any gun anywhere he wanted.
 While they believed that the right to have arms was an individual right and that government should never be able to completely disarm the people, they balanced gun rights with public safety."